ccastri/Deliveroo/README.md

 - react-native-animatable
 - react-native-heroicons

+After __clonning / forking__ the project you can use __*npx expo start*__ if you'd like to run it on development mode.
+If you want to level it up and make a push request to add some features please __*BEFORE MAKING A PUSH REQUEST*__ make sure everything is working fine on production mode by running __*npx expo start --no-dev --minify*__.
+I'd really appreciate any contribution and new feature you'd like to add and any buggs you can detect please create the issue so I can work on it rightaway

 Now that you've got interested let's try [downloading the apk](https://expo.dev/accounts/nocallerworld/projects/deliveroonew/builds/1fb2f8b0-33d4-4e1d-8cbb-5312ea47a72d) to locally install it on your android.
 Also, if you rather, try it directly from Expo:

 ## Android